rmblake/check_mk-slack/README.md

 ## Introduction

+_Update 2019-01-02 - Due to no longer working in a check_mk/slack environment I'm not best placed to maintain this - as of this update this script still works AFAIK, but I won't be able to accept any commits/updates going forward unless I land myself back in a similar environment!_

 This is a script designed to bounce Check_MK/OMD notifications into a Slack Channel, using Slacks Incoming Webhooks API.